 - Health care law

 Administrative assisting in a medical setting combines the skills needed to run an office with knowledge of the medical and health care industries.
-According to the U.S. Bureau of Labor Statistics, the field of medical administrative assisting is expected to grow 21%, much faster than the average, between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics, medical secretaries, which is included in the field of medical administrative assisting is expected to grow 16%, much faster than the average, between 2018 and 2028.
 Students who complete medical assisting courses may find work in hospitals, physicians' offices and health clinics.
 Students who complete associate's degree programs in medical assisting may eventually become medical office managers or further their education and enter other medical fields, such as nursing and radiology technology.

 Many medical administrative assistants find certification to be an advantage in securing employment.
 Certified Medical Assistants (CMAs) must pass the exam offered by the American Association of Medical Assistants (AAMA).
 To qualify for the exam, students must receive their medical administrative assistant training from a school accredited by the Accrediting Bureau of Health Education Schools or the Commission on Accreditation of Allied Health Education Programs.